melezhik/jam/README.md

     HelloWorldLib/
     pjam.json

-In this exmaple there are only 2 'parts' of our project - an 'application' and a 'library'.
+In this exmaple there are only 2 parts (source codes) of our project - an 'application' and a 'library'.
 In real life may be much more elements.
 Both directories hold source code which follows [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) format and is stored under subversion SCM ( see the 'conventions and limitations' section ).

 And then pjam configuration file which describe the process of compiling and distribution.

     $ cat ./hello-world-example/pjam.json